vipzhicheng/logseq-plugin-vim-shortcuts/README.md

-**Method 1**: Click the **gear icon (⚙)** in the command palette (between Run and Close buttons) **Method 2**: Press `Mod+Shift+;` to open command mode, then type `:help`
+**Method 1**: Click the **gear icon (⚙)** in the command palette (between Run and Close buttons) **Method 2**: Press `Mod+Shift+;` to open command mode, then type `:help` **Method 3**: Bind a custom shortcut to "Open Settings" action (search for "Open Settings" in Logseq's Command Palette to configure a keybinding)

 ### Features